Payrolling benefits in kind (BIKs) delayed until April 2027

 Payrolling Benefits in Kind (BIK) to become mandatory in 2027

-HMRC has announced that the planned implementation of the mandatory payrolling of BIKs, due to be implemented from 6th April 2026, has been delayed until 6th April 2027.
+HMRC has announced that the mandatory PBIKs, due to be implemented from 6 April 2026, has been delayed until 6 April 2027.

-This is after consultation with software agents, employers, tax agents and other stakeholders and provides more time to prepare for the change.
+This decision was made to allow stakeholders, such as software agents and employers, more time to prepare for the change.
 The technical note issued by HMRC provides additional operational information, enabling employers to adapt in time for April 2027.

 In advance of this change, employers may have the following questions:

 From 6 April 2027, taxable benefits will be reported to HMRC in real time via the payroll.
-This will be done via the full payment submission (FPS) submitted to HMRC on each pay period, typically monthly, but it could also be weekly, quarterly or annually.
+This will be done through the Full Payment Submission (FPS) submitted to HMRC on each pay period, typically monthly, but it could also be weekly, quarterly, or annually.

 Employers will also need to determine whether the benefit is liable to Class 1A NIC, so that the appropriate contributions can be deducted within the FPS submission as well.

-With the exception of beneficial loans and accommodation provided, forms P11D and P11D(b) will not be required from 2027/28 onwards.
-It will be possible to voluntarily payroll those two benefits from 6 April 2027; however, it will not be mandatory.
+Except for employer-provided accommodation and beneficial loans, employers will not need to submit forms P11D or P11D(b) for BIKs from the 2027/28 tax year onwards.
+While it will be possible to voluntarily payroll those two benefits from 6 April 2027, this is not mandatory.

 How can employers prepare in advance?

-- Check whether your current payroll software meets the functionality requirements to allow you to payroll benefits.
-This is important even if you are already payrolling benefits, as some older and more established software providers may not be investing in the further expected changes which HMRC are still to announce.
+1. Check whether your current payroll software meets the functionality requirements to allow you to payroll benefits.
+This is important even if you are already payrolling benefits, as some older and more established software providers may not be investing in the further expected changes which HMRC are yet to announce.

-- Make sure your employees are aware of the changes, and how this will impact on them, well in advance of April 2027.
-Employees will need to be aware that their net income will be affected, as will the format and layout of their payslip.
+2. Make sure your employees are aware of the changes and their direct impacts, well in advance of April 2027.
+Employees will need to be aware of the effects on their net income, as well as the format and layout of their payslip.
 They will also need to check their coding notices.
-This will apply to existing employees in April 2027and to starters and leavers thereafter.
-At the moment HMRC have said that they will, where applicable, remove benefits from coding notices from 6 April 2027, to avoid employees being tax ed twice.
-There is some scepticism that this will be as seamless as HMRC suggest.
+This will affect existing employees from April 2027, and new starters or leavers thereafter.
+HMRC intends to remove benefits from coding notices from 6 April 2027 to prevent double taxation, but past errors with coding notices mean issues are still likely to arise.

-- Employers must be aware of employees who make good the cost of their benefit, to mitigate or avoid a benefit charge.
+5. Employers should ensure they are aware of employees who reimburse the cost of their benefits, as this can help to mitigate or eliminate potential benefit charges.

 The main changes will be as follows:

-- Class 1A NIC will now be paid through the payroll so, as mentioned above, they will need to determine which benefits are liable to NIC.
-A form P11D(b) will no longer be required from 2027/28, except for the loan and accommodation benefits.
+1. Class 1A NIC will now be paid through the payroll so, as mentioned above, they will need to determine which benefits are liable to NIC.

 What about existing PAYE settlement agreements?

-Some employers will already be reporting some employee benefits under a PAYE settlement agreement (PSA).
-They will be paying income tax on behalf of their employees, and Class 1B NIC on the value of the benefit and the tax paid.
-This will continue and is unaffected by the mandating of payrolling benefits in kind.
+Some employers report employee benefits through a PAYE settlement agreement (PSA), paying income tax and Class 1B NIC on both the benefit’s value and the associated tax.
+This process remains unchanged by the requirement to payroll BIK.

 We are expecting HMRC to issue updated guidance during the 2025/26 tax year, and we will keep you posted on developments.
-Following the success of our webinar on Payrolling Benefits in Kind in January 2025 (link here?), we will also be running another webinar later this year.
-More details will be issued nearer the time.
+Following our successful Payrolling Benefits in Kind webinar in January 2025, we are planning to host another session in early 2026 (date to be confirmed).
+In the meantime have produced a one page FAQ flyer from some of the key questions we had during the webinar.

 In the meantime, if you should require any assistance with the proposed changes to payrolling benefits in kind, or advice on other payroll matters, please use the form below to contact one of our payroll team.